How Does Alimony Work?

-When a married couple is in the process of getting divorced in Georgia, one or both spouses are likely to have questions about alimony.
+When a married couple is in the process of getting divorced in Georgia, one or both spouses are likely to have questions about Alimony, also called Spousal Support.
 In particular, if one of the partners has alleged fault-based grounds for divorce, or if one of the partners earned significantly less income than the other during the marriage, many concerns about alimony are likely to arise.
-The two common types of questions we usually receive about alimony include, “Does alimony work?” and, “How does it work?”
-The following article explains in detail what alimony is, if it really works, and how it can help families going through divorce.
+The two common types of questions we usually receive about alimony include, “How does alimony work?” and, “Who gets it?”
+The following article explains in detail what alimony is, why it exists, and how it can help families going through divorce.

 Understanding What Alimony Is and Why It Exists